dmidk/danradocs/danra-book/docs/data-details.md

 | 7    | Hail |

 ### Icing index
-The icing index is a measure of the risk of icing in the atmosphere.
+The icing index, `icei0m` is a measure of the risk of icing in the atmosphere.
 The index is calculated as the maximum risk of icing somewhere in the atmosphere column.
 The index is an integer between 1 and 4, corresponding to the following risk levels:
 | Code | Description |
 |------|-------------|
 | 1    | Trace |